Student Loans for Community College

 Not all federal student loans are subsidized.
 In fact, there are some federal student loans that still come with low interest rates that aren’t tied to a student’s financial need.
 These loans might accrue interest during the student’s time in class, but some of these loans offer deferment packages that allow students to put off repayment until the loan is complete.

 While federal loans could be right for some students, not all community colleges participate in the federal student loan program.
-In fact, a report produced on The Project on Student Debt suggests that about 9 percent of students are enrolled in community colleges that don’t accept federal student loans.
-It’s not clear why these institutions don’t accept federal student loan funds, but students who enroll in these facilities may find that they can’t use these federal dollars, simply because their school doesn’t participate.
+In fact, a report produced by the Project on Student Debt suggests that about 9 percent of students are enrolled in community colleges that don’t accept federal student loans.
 Students hoping to get federal help with their student loans for community college should make sure that their school of choice participates in the federal student loan program.

 In some instances, students may wish to apply for private student loans, either in lieu of or in addition to federal loans.
 Borrowers should always exhaust their federal student loan options before turning to federal loans, but sometimes, students need to use a private loan to cover the full cost of their education.
 There are far more private loans than there are federal loans, and so it’s important to make sure you understand your options before borrowing.